ChainChatBot/ChainChatBot/ROADMAP.md

 # **Weeks 11–12: Scaling and Global Outreach**
 - **International Expansion**: Add multilingual support and partner with influencers to target regional audiences.
 - **Governance and Future Vision**: Introduce discussions on decentralized governance for ChainChat’s features and publish a 6-month roadmap for transparency.
 ---

+# Roadmap I Project Milestones
+- ** App Built: Complete the main application with all core features available on IOS & Android.
+- ** ChainIntel Bot: Develop a X reply bot to interact with users and accounts to fact-check & provide truthful information to the platform and provide breaking news directly to the follower base and X.
+- ** Affiliate Partnerships: Establish affiliate links with exchanges to fund the platform and generate revenue.
+---

 # Interactive Roadmap 🌐